 Programme Director: Antoine Bozio

-« Assessing the gender impact of tax and benefit reforms » Motivation: Even though most of the taxes’ and benefits’ rules apply to men and women equally, (…)Read more
+Motivation: Even though most of the taxes’ and benefits’ rules apply to men and women equally, we can expect some taxes or benefits to affect men and (…)Read more

 Ongoing Projects (5)

-« New tools to simulate the French tax and benefit system » Motivation: This project aims at developing a new microsimulation tool of the French tax and benefit (…)Read more
+Motivation: This project aims at developing a new microsimulation tool of the French tax and benefit system based on extensive administrative data.
+The underlying motivation is that (…)Read more

-« Labour market responses to taxes: a structural approach » Motivation: Fiscal policy has been used for more than twenty years in France with the objective to foster (…)Read more
+Motivation: Fiscal policy has been used for more than twenty years in France with the objective to foster employment of low-wage workers.
+Meanwhile, the average tax burden (…)Read more

 « The Impact of Social Security Contributions on Earnings: Evidence from administrative data in France, Germany, the Netherlands and the UK » Motivation: Incidence of social security contributions, (…)Read more